 Inline Checkweighers FAQs

 Thermo Scientific inline checkweighing equipment weighs products in motion and classifies, counts, and rejects products that are off spec.
 Checkweighers help ensure that the weight of a packaged product being shipped out the door matches the weight on the label, and can even confirm that all the intended pieces are included in the final package.
-Here are some frequently asked questions (FAQs) and answers about inline checkweighers.
+Here are some frequently asked questions (FAQs) and answers about in-motion checkweighers.

 A: A checkweigher is made up of a controller and a weigh frame.
 The weigh frame typically has 3 sections: Infeed, Weighing section, and Outfeed.
 The package being weighed goes through the following steps: